G7 and G20

 Although no concrete actions were taken to tackle global health and NTDs, the resulting St. Petersburg Development Outlook does highlight the importance of achieving food security, financial inclusion and human resource development, all of which are directly impacted by NTDs.
 The St. Petersburg Accountability Report on G20 Development Commitments called attention to the unique value that the G20 can collectively play in improving development outcomes, with the convening power of 19 leading economies and the EU and accounting for about 90 percent of global GDP.

-In response, the Global Network published a blog on End the Neglect, "2013 2013 Summit: Das Vi Danya to NTDs?" and issued a statement "Global Network for Neglected Tropical Diseases Reacts to the G20 St. Petersburg Development Outlook."
+In response, the Global Network published a blog, "2013 Summit: Das Vi Danya to NTDs?" and issued a statement "Global Network for Neglected Tropical Diseases Reacts to the G20 St. Petersburg Development Outlook."

 Click here to read our 2014 G20 Call to Action.
 Dr. Mirta Roses, NTD Special Envoy, weighed in on International Day for the Eradication of Poverty, urging G20 leaders to tackle NTDs as a way to stimulate economic growth among the world’s most vulnerable populations.
 Her blog "How to Ensure We Leave No One Behind on the International Day for the Eradication of Poverty" can be found here.